dlobregon/OkayBackend2FA/README.md

 trialExpires - The date when your trial expires
 ~~~~

-*Note:* the Callback URL is an endpoint where Okay will send notifications to your server and it must be securely accessible.
+*Note:* the Callback URL is an endpoint where Okay will send POST request to your server and it must be securely accessible.

 ### 2. Configuration file.